Red Teaming

 • An attacker poses as someone who has a trusted relationship with the victim and invents a scenario to persuade the victim to hand over sensitive information.

-Red Teaming Assessment Process
+Red Teaming Approach

 Reconnaissance

-During the reconnaissance phase, information about the company is gathered.
+During the reconnaissance phase, information about the target company is gathered.
 This information is obtained from publicly available sources through Open-Source Intelligence (OSINT) techniques.

 Initial Access